 Brazil Job Interview Tips

 Working abroad sounds like an adventure to many people.
-However, job search in Brazil requires more than just the obvious Brazil CV writing and translation.
+However, job search in Brazil requires more than just the obvious Brazil CV with Brazil cover letter writing and translation.
 You need to pass the Brazil job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Brazil.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 The job interview plays a decisive role in the Brazilian application process.
-What make it different from many other countries, however, is that interpersonal skills often play a more important role than technical qualifications and competencies.
-Brazilian interviews tend to be a bit more personal and often some humor can help you establish rapport with the interviewer.
+What makes it different from many other countries, however, is that interpersonal skills often play a more important role than technical qualifications and competencies.
+Brazilian interviews tend to be a bit more personal and often some humour can help you establish rapport with the interviewer.

 The official Brazilian language is Portuguese.
 In a business environment, English is widely used and understood.
-When listening to a Brazilian talking in foreign language, it is very important to nod showing that you are listen and understand the speaker.
+When listening to a Brazilian talking in a foreign language, it is very important to nod showing that you are listening and understand the speaker.